numenta/nupic.core-legacy/external/windows64/README.md

 cmake.exe -DBUILD_TYPE=Release -P cmake_install.cmake

 This implies that your %PATH% environment variable has a directory to the cmake.exe (typically "C:\Program Files (x86)\CMake\bin").
+Restart Visual Studio _and_ VS Command Prompt when this changes.

 ### Example CMake build - Apr Apache Portable Runtime